marianahj/forecast/README.md

 - Address Line 1 and Zip Code are mandatory fields.
 - The forecast is cached for 30 minutes based on the zip code.
 - No database is needed.
+- My choice was to maximize the usage of Rails' built-in tools instead of incorporating gems, primarily because I believe it would facilitate the reviewing process.

 ## APIs / Libraries used